patternfly/training-scenarios/html-css/modifier-utilities/step4-instructions.md

 3) <strong>Decide on which styles to override for the component.</strong>

-When adding new style overrides for a component decide on which properties to change.
+When adding new style overrides for a component, decide on which properties to change.
 For example, in the case of the label, overriding the background color is a suitable choice because the component already styles the background color.

 4) <strong>Write a custom property to target the warning variation.</strong>